-At first the trail follows unused logging road.
+At first, the trail follows unused logging road.
 It’s easy to follow and not steep at all.
 It also means that there are no views as the road leads through the forest.
-In the forest there are two points where you must turn from the main i.e. better visible road.
-Both of them are marked, but there is no official signs.
-The existing marks are obvious, but pretty small, so if you’re walking with others and are busy talking you may miss them and end up on wrong way.
+In the forest, there are two points where you must turn from the main i.e. better visible road.
+Both of them are marked, but there are no official signs.
+The existing marks are obvious, but pretty small, so if you’re walking with others and are busy talking you may miss them and end up in the wrong way.
 Similar signage is there for trails to Harvey Mountain.

 The West Lion

-My mistake was not to read carefully description of the peak approach before.
+My mistake was not to read carefully the description of the peak approach before.
 I decided to go up steering as far from exposed parts as possible, but that led me to nowhere.
-Or more precisely, to an area that wasn’t too exposed, but there was no points providing sure grip and sliding few meters wasn’t an option here as an abyss started theres.
+Or more precisely, to an area that wasn’t too exposed, but there were no points providing a sure grip and sliding few meters wasn’t an option here as an abyss started there.
 So I decided to track back to the rope which I knew is for sure a part of the approach to the peak used by most of the hikers.
-Unfortunately from here I still couldn’t see any obvious signs what path to take, so I decided to give up on the Lion 🙁 I went back to the junction of the trails.
-Around that point I met first hikers.
+Unfortunately, from here I still couldn’t see any obvious signs what path to take, so I decided to give up on the Lion 🙁 I went back to the junction of the trails.
+Around that point, I met first hikers.

 Better than the famous Grouse Grind

-When the trail reached old forest, it transformed to a clearly visible path.
-But on the way down I had too cross many sections (usually very short) of younger forest where path was completely overgrown.
-Remembering our short walk next to Vladivostok on similar overgrown path I was a bit concerned how many ticks I’ll have on me before I reach Lions Bay.
+When the trail reached an old forest, it transformed to a clearly visible path.
+But on the way down I had to cross many sections (usually very short) of a younger forest where the path was completely overgrown.
+Remembering our short walk next to Vladivostok on a similar overgrown path I was a bit concerned how many ticks I’ll have on me before I reach Lions Bay.